dmgctrl/StyleKit/README.md

 `github "dmgctrl/StyleKit"`

-## Install StyleKit in New Project
+## Install StyleKit as a submodule

 1. ` cd ` Into the root of the project you'd like to install StyleKit
-2. add styleKit submodule in ` Libraries/ ` directory ` git submodule add https://github.com/dmgctrl/StyleKit.git Libraries/StyleKit `
+2. Add styleKit submodule in ` Libraries/ ` directory ` git submodule add https://github.com/dmgctrl/StyleKit.git Libraries/StyleKit

+## Configure StyleKit

-3. create ` Style/ ` in the ` ${TARGET_NAME}/ ` directory of your project
+1. create ` Style/ ` in the ` ${TARGET_NAME}/ ` directory of your project
-4. add your ` Style.json ` file to the ` Style/ ` directory
+2. add your ` Style.json ` file to the ` Style/ ` directory
-5. Open Xcode project and navigate to your targets ` Build Phases `
+3. Open Xcode project and navigate to your targets ` Build Phases `
-6. Add a new ` Run Script ` under the ` Target Dependencies ` build phase
+4. Add a new ` Run Script ` under the ` Target Dependencies ` build phase
-7. Add the following BASH Script :
+5. Add the following BASH Script :
   * *please note* : this assumes the location of ` Libraries/StyleKit/ ` & ` ${TARGET_NAME}/Style/Style.json ` those requirements must be added as described by the previous instructions or this BASH script must altered to reflect there location.

 ```